-“All of the research points to social connections as a critical part of helping us age well,” says Landry.
+"All of the research points to social connections as a critical part of helping us age well," says Landry.
 Why?
 Without being involved in a social circle, either because of death or lifestyle changes, you become isolated, and that may lead to a higher risk of depression and lower quality of life.
-According to the Mayo Clinic, socializing can help combat loneliness, sharpen memory and help improve health conditions, which may help you live longer.
-Social media and video chatting platforms like Facebook and FaceTime can help bring people together, but face-to-face contact is best when it’s possible.
+According to the Centers for Disease Control, social isolation affects many older Americans, putting them at risk for dementia and other serious health conditions.
+The good news is socializing can help combat these risks, which may help you live longer.
+Social media and video chatting platforms like Facebook and FaceTime can help bring people together, but face-to-face contact is best when it's possible.
 So, reach out to reconnect with old friends and look for ways to make new ones.

 - Have a purpose

 Without purpose, people can wither and may contribute to a decline in cognitive function.
 How you define purpose is your call, but whatever it is — a hobby, your role in your family or volunteer work — it should motivate you.
 Finding your sense of purpose can be good for you, especially after you stop working.
 For example, volunteering just two hours a week, is shown to help improve mental and physical health.
 So retire better and happier by finding what gives you a reason to get up every day.

 Brain function is vital to quality of life, which is why you need to keep learning new things as you age.
 Learning creates new brain pathways, which improves brain health and may help decrease the risk of developing dementia and Alzheimer's disease.
 For instance, pick up a new skill or sign up for a language class.
 And to aid your brain in learning new skills, experts suggest taking short breaks as you're learning because research shows that our brains compress and consolidate memories during these breaks.